What is an SBA Business Plan?

 Pros:

-• Typically, only one page & only takes an hour to make.
+- Typically, it only takes one page and takes only an hour to make.

-• Ideal for startups, agile businesses, & companies in volatile industries.
+- Ideal for startups, agile businesses, and companies in volatile industries.

 Cons:

-• Lenders & investors may request more information.
+- Lenders and investors may request more information.

 Can my Business Plan change over time?

-Yes, it is common for a plan to change or evolve.
-Industries, trends, and your competitive market almost always change, and so should your business plan.
+Yes, it is common for a plan to change or evolve over time.
+Industries, trends, and your competitive market almost always change; therefore, your business plan should adjust accordingly.

-It’s recommended to update your business plan once a year or any time you make major changes, such as upgrading or adding products/services, changes in ownership or executive leadership, changing locations, or pivoting into a new market segment or industry.
+It’s recommended to update your business plan at least once a year, or whenever you make significant changes, such as upgrading or adding products/services, changes in ownership or executive leadership, relocating, or pivoting into a new market segment or industry.

 SBA Business Plan – Final Thoughts